 In RAS receivers for frequencies greater than about 90 GHz, SIS mixers are almost universally used.
 Unlike HFET transistor amplifiers, SIS mixers are not available commercially and are produced in small quantities to the specifications of individual observatories.
 As a result, the characteristics of SIS mixers in use in radio astronomy, including the damage levels, vary more widely than those for HFETs.
 Damage levels for SIS mixers result mainly from thermal effects, and are inversely proportional to the total junction area within the mixer and the thermal resistance for the transmission of heat generated within the junction to the outside.
 Tests made on two niobium SIS junctions have been used to estimate the corresponding levels for other junctions from calculations of the thermal resistance.

 Table 2 shows the damaging input power levels for a number of SIS mixers currently in use at several observatories.
 A single SIS mixer can consist of up to six junctions in series, and in sideband-separating mixers the input signal is divided between two mixer elements.
 Therefore, Table 2 shows the area for each junction and the number of junctions within the mixer, which are the quantities from which the damage power is calculated.
 The diameter of the antennas used at the particular observatories is also shown, and from this the corresponding potentially-damaging incident pfd levels Fd at the antennas have been determined using equation (1).
 As in Table 1, these pfd levels and equation (2) are used to calculate the corresponding e.i.r.p. at a separation distance of 400 km assuming free-space propagation.
+Further study to better quantify the maximum safe power levels due to one-time and repeated exposures would greatly improve the information provided in Table 2.

 4 Summary: Threshold levels of the incident power flux-density